 How safe are the tools in the back of your van?

-Tool theft can be a big problem if you have a trade and depend on them to do your work.
+Tool theft prevention is a must for any self-respecting tradesman.
 I’d hate to think how much it would cost to replace the equipment I keep in my van or how much time and hassle would be involved sourcing new ones should I lose them.

 What security does your van have?

 Whilst nearly all new vans come with a factory immobiliser most are lacking an alarm.
 The ones that do have an alarm tend to be very basic without load area movement sensors so remain vulnerable to break-ins.
 Do not assume that the manufacturer’s system will protect your tools.
 Having keyless entry does not mean that your van has an alarm!

 I highly recommend an alarm system with Ultrasonic Internal movement sensors and an additional PIR sensor for vans that have a solid partition between the cabin and the load area.

 Do not rely on the factory door switches alone as these will not trigger the alarm if a door is peeled open, or access is gained via a window.

 Below is a list of the most common vans in New Zealand.
 Click on the link to get a detailed overview of what each van comes with and what upgrades I recommend.